Yandex Cloud

 • Delete the resources you created

 This tutorial is based on a Data Stories use case of building an analytical stack powered by Yandex Cloud services.
-It included uploading data to a storage, processing it, and transforming it into a single data mart for visualization.
+The use case involved uploading data to storage, processing it, and transforming it into a single data mart for visualization.

 datastories logo

-In this example, we use two CSV tables which we will merge into a single one, import it to Parquet format, and transfer to Managed Service for ClickHouse®.
+This example uses two CSV tables.
+We will merge them into a single table, convert that table into Parquet format, and transfer it to Managed Service for ClickHouse®.

 Required paid resourcesRequired paid resources